onpilot/100-days-of-code/log.md

 **Today's Progress**: Learning how to setup a project using Next.js: 1.
 Create a new page, 2.
 Using `Link` component for page navigation, 3.
 Learn about built-in support for code splitting and prefetching.

+### Day 66: February 1, 2022

+**Today's Progress**: Learn how to add assets and CSS in Next.js project.

+### Day 67: March 2, 2022

+**Today's Progress**: Reading about Cross-Origin Resource Sharing (CORS) and learning how to implement it in frontend side (when fetching data over private external APIs).

 <!--
 ### Day 1: June 27, Monday